 The combo of fried, sweet, crunchy goodness in a hotteok, along with the warmth it gives you as you gingerly hold it, really gives you a boost.

-Arguably the most popular Korean winter food for amongst locals and tourists alike is this cute goldfish bread.
+Arguably the most popular Korean winter food among locals and tourists alike is this cute goldfish bread, bungeo-ppang.
 Baked in a fish-shaped mould, this treat not only looks great, it also tastes great.

-This is one of the best Korean winter foods that you shouldn’t pass up if you’re exploring traditional markets in Korea.
+This is one of the best Korean winter foods that you shouldn’t pass up if you’re exploring Korea’s traditional markets, such as Gwangjang Market in Seoul.
 Best eaten fresh from the market vendors, this spicy, salty mishmash of classic Korean ingredients is certainly perfect as a snack or meal.

 A trip to Korea wouldn’t be complete without sampling eomuk and all its fishy goodness.
 These cheap, delicious fish cakes on a stick can be found across Korea in markets, festivals, convenience stores, train stations, and even at the top of mountains.